 I mentioned at the start of my review that the pedal was supplied with a USB to Lightning cable.
 Why?
 One of the unique features of the STOMP is that if you are using the pedal with the 9V mains supply you can plug in an iPad or other tablet and charge it through the USB A socket on the rear of the pedal!
 A clever idea which cuts down on the number of mains adapters you need to carry around.

 So what are my conclusions about the STOMP?
 It’s definitely a quality engineered product with fast pairing and most importantly fast return from sleep mode.
 The USB charging port is an added benefit.
 It is not the cheapest option though with a USA price of $129.95 on the CODA website.
 Currently it is also for sale on amazon.com for $139.95 with an additional $36.84 shipping and customs duty if shipped to UK or EU.
 CODA are looking into setting up UK and EU resellers.

-To find out more go to the CODA MUSIC website.
+To find out more or buy the STOMP go to the CODA MUSIC website.

 We welcome any comments on our Blog posts – please post a comment at the end of this article.
 Also if you would like to do a Guest Blog post let us know.